AmirrezaRamesh/github-tutorial/README.md

 git add file # add a file or a modified file to git ready to be commited

-git add . # add all the files(including modified ones) to git ready to be commited
+git add . # add all the files(including modified ones) to get ready to be commited

 git commit -m "commit message" # to commit changes with a message